• Archives

 Share on FacebookShare on Twitter

-Building on this success, IBM is now partnering with medical lab firm Quest Diagnostics to offer gene sequencing and Watson diagnostic analysis, as a cloud service, to oncologists treating cancer patients, starting on Monday.
-The service will also tap the genomics data and expertise of the Memorial Sloan-Kettering Cancer Center and the Broad Institute.
+In light of these promising outcomes, IBM has forged a partnership with medical lab firm Quest Diagnostics.
+Starting Monday, IBM will offer gene sequencing and Watson diagnostic analysis via a cloud service to oncologists treating cancer patients.
+Furthermore, it will utilize the genomics data and capabilities of the Memorial Sloan-Kettering Cancer Center and the Broad Institute.

 Related Posts: